greenerservices/greenerservices.github.io/app/principles/4-work-with-partners-who-can-support-your-greener-goals.md

   key: 4.
 Work with partners who can support your greener goals
   parent: Principles
 ---
-Suppliers may provide a range of services, for example: dtvvdstg
+Suppliers may provide a range of services, for example:

 • hardware, software and infrastructure services (such as cloud providers)
 • design and delivery of services
 • operating a live service

 The rules around public sector procurement changed on 24 February 2025.
 The Procurement Act 2023 will improve and streamline procurement.
-This will support suppliers of all sizes, particularly small businesses, start-ups and social enterprises.

 ## Actions
 [4a.
 Select suppliers who can support your Greening Government Commitment goals](/principles/actions/4a-select-suppliers-who-can-support-your-Greening-Government-Commitment-goals)